namiron/cloudStore_client/README.md

 # Cloudv Store Front

-like google cloud I decided to create something similar and call.
-It Cloud Store This application has been designed as a full stack application using M.E.R.N technology stack
+I decided to create a cloud storage solution similar to Google Cloud.
+This application has been designed as a full stack application using M.E.R.N technology stack.

-this repository shows the creation of the front end of the Cloud Store applications
+This repository shows the creation of the front end of the Cloud Store applications.

 ## Technologies